RHOrga/rhorga.github.io/2024/en/info.md

 - Friday: 1700 to open end
 - Saturday: 0900 to ~0000
-- Sunday: 0900 to ~1800
+- Sunday: 0900 to ~1730

 More details: [Schedule](https://rohow.de/schedule)

 ### Network & Power outlets

-- You may connect to any power outlet you find
+- You may connect to any power outlet on the desks, avoid using the ones on the walls
-- You may connect to any Ethernet switch you find
+- You may connect to any ethernet switch you find

 ### Workshops schedule

-The workshops and talks are organized online: [mopad](https://mopad.rohow.de)
+The workshops and talks are organized online: [MOPAD](https://mopad.rohow.de)

 ### File hosting